jjhoncv/es6/README.md

 Mounting components

-* Mounting or unMounting of components
+* Mounting or unMounting of components and accessing to states